| Type | Aliases |

 - | - | - | explicit | - | explicit | - | - | - | explicit | - | - | - |

-Geometric | - | - | - | explicit | explicit | - | - | - | - | - | - | - | explicit7 |
+| Geometric | - | - | - | explicit | explicit | - | - | - | - | - | - | - | explicit7 |

-Geographic | - | - | - | explicit | explicit | - | - | - | - | - | - | explicit7 | - |
+| Geographic | - | - | - | explicit | explicit | - | - | - | - | - | - | explicit7 | - |

-[1]: In operator and function calls, all integral arguments are always implicitly upcasted to the int64
+[1]: In operator and function calls, all integral arguments are always implicitly upcasted to the int64 type.

-[2]: In operator and function calls where floating-point arguments are expected, the integer arguments are also accepted and implicitly upcasted to float64
+[2]: In operator and function calls where floating-point arguments are expected, the integer arguments are also accepted and implicitly upcasted to float64.

-[3]: In operator and function calls, all floating-point arguments are always implicitly upcasted to the float64
+[3]: In operator and function calls, all floating-point arguments are always implicitly upcasted to the float64 type.

 [4]: Byte sequences are converted to/from their hexadecimal representation (e.g. a string of hexadecimal digits).